 Trustee Meetings attended Out of a possible

-Mr R Hill (Chair) 2 3
+Mr R Hill (Chair) 3 3

-Mr J Taylor 2 3

-Professor J Last (resigned 08/12/2020, became a member) 1 1

 Mr P Rout 3 3

-Mr R Margand 2 3
+Mr J Taylor 3 3

 The Infrastructure Committee is also a sub-committee of the main Board of Trustees.
 Its purpose is to review the Trust's Estate Management Plan, H&S activities and IT Infrastructure.